 Director: Robert W. Paul

 Film #2: Panorama of the Grand Canal from Boat (Panorama du grand Canal pris d’un bateau)

 Director: Alexandre Promio

-Years of innovations had lead to several projected film screenings in North America and Europe in the year 1895; however, the first public exhibitions of films for a paying audience in Europe occurred late in the year.
-The Lumiere brothers’ famed program of ten films, including their Workers Leaving a Factory, was in fact projected for an audience in the Grand Cafe the very the last weekend of 1895.
-1895 saw small groups of competing individuals experiment with new cameras and projectors; 1896 saw a rapid increase in film production as capable cameras and projectors not only were more readily available but had already proven to be a commercial success.
-Inventors and technicians who lacked business acumen would themselves fall behind such illuminary filmmakers and showman like the Lumiere brothers, George Melies, Alice Guy-Blache, and the Pathe brothers.
+Years of innovations had led to several projected film screenings in North America and Europe in the year 1895; however, the first public exhibitions of films for a paying audience in Europe occurred late in the year.
+The Lumiere brothers’ famed program of ten films, including their Workers Leaving The Lumiere Factory, was in fact projected for an audience in the Grand Cafe on the very the last weekend of 1895.
+That same year, small groups of competing individuals experimented with new cameras and projectors; 1896 saw a rapid increase in film production as capable cameras and projectors not only were more readily available but had already proven to be a commercial success.
+Inventors and technicians who lacked business acumen would themselves fall behind such illuminary filmmakers and showmen like the Lumiere brothers, George Melies, Alice Guy-Blache, and the Pathe brothers.

 A British electrician and instrument maker named Robert W. Paul’s trajectory as a film producer exemplifies the blossoming of film production in 1896.
 Paul first got into filmmaking in 1895 when he bought one of Edison’s Kinetoscopes in order to make copies of the machine.
 Since Edison had not patented the Kinetoscope in Great Britain, Paul was able to make a few dozen Kinetoscope copies.
 Because Edison tightly controlled his films, Paul would have to create his own to show.
 Along with the help of Birt Acres, a British photographer, Paul designed the Paul-Acres camera and shot a dozen or so films in 1895 to run on his revised Kinetoscopes.